 '''

-class IPython.core.formatters.MarkdownFormatter(args, kwargs)
+class IPython.core.formatters.MarkdownFormatter(kwargs)

-Bases: IPython.core.formatters.BaseFormatter

 '''

 A Markdown formatter.

 To define the callables that compute the Markdown representation of your objects, define a \repr\markdown\() method or use the for\type() or for\type\by\name() methods to register functions that handle this.